Quantum copy-protection of compute-and-compare programs in the quantum random oracle model: Introduction

 \subsection{Open questions}

 Our work is the first to construct a copy-protection scheme in a standard cryptographic model (the QROM) with non-trivial security against malicious adversaries.
 It leaves several questions open.
 The most pressing ones are the following. \begin{itemize} \item First of all, our security guarantee is very weak: it only ensures that no adversary can win with probability more than $1-\delta$, for a very small constant $\delta$ (approximately $10^{-4}$).
 Is it possible to boost the security to ensure negligible advantage?
-(The main technical hurdle seems to be the factor of $9$ in the bound of Lemma \ref{lem: main bound}.) \item Another open problem concerns upgrading security in a different way, by providing the pirate with $k$ copy-protected copies of a program and asking them to satisfy $k+1$ freeloaders.
+(The main technical hurdle seems to be the factor of $9$ in the bound of Lemma \ref{lem: main bound}.) \item Another open problem concerns upgrading security in a different way, by providing the pirate with $k$ independent copy-protected copies of a program and asking them to satisfy $k+1$ freeloaders.
 We believe that our scheme can achieve such a notion, but with a security that becomes worse as $k$ grows.
-Providing a scheme where security does not depend on $k$ is an interesting open question. \item Finally, is it possible to remove the requirement of a random oracle, and to achieve a scheme with non-trivial security against malicious adversary in the plain model?
+The setting of $k \mapsto k+1$ unclonable security has been explored in subsequent works for constructions based on subspace coset states~\cite{10.1007/978-3-031-22318-1_11,cakan2023unclonable}. \item Finally, is it possible to remove the requirement of a random oracle, and to achieve a scheme with non-trivial security against malicious adversary in the plain model?
 We think that this would require fundamentally different techniques. \end{itemize}